starfederation/datastar/site/static/md/how_tos/how_to_poll_the_backend_at_regular_intervals.md

 ></div>
 ```

-In addition to the interval, we could also execute the expression immediately by adding the `.leading` to the modifier.
+In addition to the interval, we could also execute the expression immediately by adding `.leading` to the modifier.

 ```html
 <div id="time"